dotlang/language/doc/Enhancements.md

 Advantage: It's more intuitive.
 Advantage: No need for special syntax

-? - Shortcut for with:
+Y - Shortcut for with:
 `with { some_func($) }` can be written as: `with some_func;`

+N - with clause can be considered as a constructor.

+Y - What happens if we refer to an un-initialized any variable?
+They "must" be initialized.

+N - For struct, if type is not specified, it is boolean.

 ? - instead of `cast` function why not having a function with the same name of the target type?

-? - What happens if we refer to an un-initialized any variable?

-? - For struct, if type is not specified, it is boolean.

-? - with clause can be considered as a constructor.
+But naming convention for types is `CapitalLetter` but for functions it is `name1_name2`.